tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 A very useful query interface for Reactome is the `ReactomeContentService4R` package.
 Its vignette provides many useful examples, see [here](https://bioconductor.org/packages/devel/bioc/vignettes/ReactomeContentService4R/inst/doc/ReactomeContentService4R.html).
 A sample plot from `ReactomeContentService4R` is shown below.
+For metabolite (set) enrichment analysis (MEA/MSEA) users might also be interested in the
+[MetaboAnalystR](https://github.com/xia-lab/MetaboAnalystR) package that interfaces with the [MataboAnalyst](https://www.metaboanalyst.ca/home.xhtml) web service.

 ![](../results/reactome_bigpicture.jpeg)